Home / Reviews / AMD RX 9060 XT Review (2026): The Better Budget GPU

 Performance: genuinely impressive

-The card also runs exceptionally cool and quiet.
-Under full load in testing, GPU temperatures hit around 56°C and the fan noise was near the noise floor of the test chamber.
-If you care about a quiet system, this card is excellent.
+The card runs exceptionally cool and quiet.
+Under full load, GPU temperatures reached ~56°C and fan noise was near the test chamber’s noise floor.
+For quiet builds, this GPU is excellent.

 The comparison that matters